cccnrc/PCA-jan2022/README.md

 ---

-## DB
+## Database

-For privacy reason DB are not uploaded here
+For privacy reason, original DB are not uploaded here, but a version with converted IDs and no sensitive data is stored inside `DB` folder (`db0.tsv`)